Committing to ACT

 • Dow joined the Civic Alliance - a growing, nonpartisan network of more than 220 member companies working together to strengthen our democracy by encouraging civic participation.

-• Karen S. Carter, Dow’s former chief Human Resources and chief Inclusion officer and current president of Dow's Packaging & Specialty Plastics business was appointed to Gov. Gretchen Whitmer’s Black Leadership Advisory Council.
+• Karen S. Carter, Dow’s current president of Dow's Packaging & Specialty Plastics business was appointed to Gov. Gretchen Whitmer’s Black Leadership Advisory Council.

 Community